 Midlothian is a decidedly white-collar town, with fully 88.58% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Midlothian is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Midlothian who work in management occupations (15.72%), sales jobs (12.56%), and office and administrative support (12.18%).

 Also of interest is that Midlothian has more people living here who work in computers and math than 95% of the places in the US.

-Midlothian is a somewhat ethnically-diverse town.
+Midlothian is a very ethnically-diverse town.
 The people who call Midlothian home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Midlothian residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Midlothian include English, Irish, Italian, and Polish.
+Important ancestries of people in Midlothian include German, Irish, Italian, and Scottish.

 The most common language spoken in Midlothian is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Chinese.